KawaiiBone/LethalCompanyRemnants/README.md

 If you find any bugs, issues, or have any feedback on how to improve the mod, you are always welcome to share it.

 ## Installing
-This mod will soon be available on the Thunderstore app.
+This mod is also available on the [thunderstore website](https://thunderstore.io/c/lethal-company/p/KawaiiBone/Remnants/).

 If you want to download this mod manually, you should know that it is dependent on [BepInEx](https://github.com/BepInEx) and [Lethal Lib](https://github.com/EvaisaDev/LethalLib).